-- Main thesis is that growth is much more likely under inclusive institutions than extractive institutions. - Growth, and inclusive institutions that will support it, will create both winners and losers.
+- Sustained growth only possible under inclusive institutions. - Growth, and inclusive institutions that will support it, will create both winners and losers.
 Thus there is a logic supporting extractive institutions and stagnation: - economic losers: those who will lose their incomes, for example their monopolies, because of changes in institutions or introduction of new technologies - political losers: those who will lose their politically privileged position, their unconstrained monopoly of power, because of growth and its supporting institutions-fear of creative destruction. - both are important in practice, but particularly political losers are a major barrier against the emergence of inclusive institutions and economic growth.